hollow-cube/mapmaker/modules/terraform/src/main/java/net/hollowcube/terraform/compat/worldedit/commands.md

 ### GENERAL

-- 🚧 /we help
+- ❌ /we help - Use //help ...
-- 🚧 /we version
+- ❌ /we version - Not WorldEdit (may have some command that shows the terraform version, idk)
-- 🚧 /we trace - WHAT DOES THIS DO??
+- ❌ /we trace - Perf/limits are not configurable via commands
 - ❌ /we reload - No config to reload
 - ❌ /we cui - CUI will be autodetected (with a setting somewhere to toggle)
 - ❌ /we tz - No snapshot system
 - ❌ /we report - Either a separate in game report system or discord or something
+- ✅ //undo
-- 🚧 //undo
+  - 🚧 //undo [player]
+- ✅ //redo
-- 🚧 //redo
+  - 🚧 //redo [player]
+- ✅ //clearhistory
-- 🚧 //clearhistory
+  - 🚧 //clearhistory [player]
 - ❌ //limit - Perf/limits are not configurable via commands
 - ❌ //timeout - Perf/limits are not configurable via commands
 - ❌ //perf - Perf/limits are not configurable via commands
-- 🚧 //reorder - WHAT DOES THIS DO??
+- ❌ //reorder - Perf/limits are not configurable via commands
-- 🚧 //drawsel - WHAT DOES THIS DO??
+- ❌ //drawsel - CUI will be autodetected (with a setting somewhere to toggle)
 - ❌ //world - Cross world operations are not supported
   - caveat: eventually clipboard may be global
 - ❌ //watchdog - Watchdog not supported
-- ❌ //gmask - No global masking, everything is per player
-  - caveat: May support a "global" mask for a single world in the future.
-In that case, this command would adjust the mask for the current world
-- 🚧 //toggleplace
+- 🚧 //gmask
+  - caveat: sets globally for a specific player
+- ❌ //toggleplace - Will add if someone asks for it
 - ❌ //searchitem - Unrelated to world building

 ### NAVIGATION